xzhseh/MapReduce-rs/README.md

 ## To run the program, follow the instructions:
 - Please make sure you are in the `src` directory, if not (Assumes you are in the root directory), run `cd src`
+- If you want to start the MapReduce in default version, just run `bash start.sh` or `zsh start.sh` or other command to run the script, depending on your own environment.
+To stop the MapReduce process, run the `stop.sh` in the same way.
+If permission is denied, run `chmod -x <script name>` to grant permission
 - You can start the `Coordinator` by running `cargo run --bin mrcoordinator -- <map tasks number> <reduce tasks number> <worker number>`
 - Then start one or more `Worker(s)` in **different** terminal windows by running `cargo run --bin mrworker <map tasks number> <reduce tasks number>`, please make sure the server has been started before you starts the `Worker`
 - The number of `Worker(s)` should exactly match with the specified number when you started the server, otherwise the MapReduce process either will hang (The `Worker(s)` is not enough) or will panic (The `Worker(s)` exceed the preset limit)